Tuba Shahi Mosque: History

-Describing the sights of Absheron, I. Berezin wrote: “The most wonderful of the nearby villages and perhaps the most wonderful on the entire Absheron Peninsula is Merdkhan, Merdakan, Merdakhane or, finally, Mardakent.
-Its population is not significant, but there is a rather elegant mosque built in 886 (1481-1482) by Khalil Ulloy, and another fortification built by Mirza Muhammad Khan, probably the ruler of Baku, in 1133 (1720-1721), as indicated by the Arabic inscriptions on the mosque and the fortification.”
+Describing the sights of Absheron, I. Berezin wrote:

 M. A. Shikhaliyev and A. U. Yuzbashov note that at one time the mosque and the castle were the main buildings of the village where streets with one-story houses ran around them.
-Today, the characteristic dome of the mosque stands out above the panorama of the village surrounded on all sides by two-story houses with the exception of the main facade.
+The characteristic dome of the mosque stand out above the panorama of the village surrounded by two-story houses except for the main façade.